fbpx

 Thank you for your interest in this exciting new woodland creation project at East Nethershields, which aims to sequester carbon and increase biodiversity for wildlife.

-Please see the proposed details below, which have been formulated through consultation and detailed surveys.
+Please see the project details below, which have been formulated through consultation and detailed surveys.

 What is East Nethershields Woodland Creation?

-Tilhill has created a woodland creation design on behalf of our client (the landowner), whose objectives are to sequester carbon in order to mitigate climate change while bringing many other benefits including local biodiversity improvements, providing a sustainable home grown timber supply and developing a woodland for future generations to enjoy.
+Tilhill has created a woodland creation design on behalf of our client (the landowner), whose objectives are to sequester carbon in order to mitigate climate change while bringing many other benefits including local biodiversity improvements and developing a woodland for future generations to enjoy.

 Below features all the surveys alongside a set of FAQ’s to help answer any questions you may have.
 If you have further questions or comments please do fill out the form at the bottom of this page which will go directly to the local Forest Manager.